boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {:numbered="false"}

-   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Jie Dong, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, and Bo Wu for their review of this document and for providing valuable comments.
+   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, and Bo Wu for their review of this document and for providing valuable comments.

+   Special thanks to Jie Dong for the detailed and carefull reviews.

    Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for the tsv-art review, and Timothy Winters for the int-dir review.